jnozzi/cocoadev.com/markdown/NSTextViewCategory.md

 I rather doubt that it is more complex algorithmically.
 In fact, the two different methods will probably end up invoking the exact same core method to do the actual work.

 *True, but JK's method is easier to grok.
 Someone make sure it works and change the code snippet, plz k thx!
-General/DustinVoss*
+DustinVoss*

-General/Category:CocoaDevUsersAdditions
+Category:CocoaDevUsersAdditions